Last Updated on 16 January 2026 by Cycloscope

 We leave from Kiril’s villa, where we would have happily stayed waiting for the swimming pool.

-This time, however, we take the right path and in just over an hour we are back in Varna.
-We buy something from the Pekara (bakery) before heading to the elusive port of Beloslav, where the ship to Georgia is supposed to sail from.
+This time, however, we take the right path, and in just over an hour, we are back in Varna.
+We buy something from the Pekara (bakery) before heading to the elusive port of Beloslav, where the ship to Georgia is supposed to depart.

-Once he arrived at the port to make the ticket, however, he was told that they only accept Euros or Dollars while he only had Leva.
-They also do not accept cards, so the poor Daniel went to the ATM but the cost of the ticket exceeded the maximum withdrawable per day.
+Once he arrived at the port to buy the ticket, however, he was told that they only accept Euros or Dollars, while he only had Leva.
+They also do not accept cards, so poor Daniel went to the ATM, but the cost of the ticket exceeded the daily withdrawal limit.
 In conclusion, bye-bye ferry.

 And now he’s in Varna for 15 days, awaiting the next ferry, which should be tomorrow.
 The tickets, as we were told on the phone, are available only a few hours before boarding.

-Too bad no one has told us that the departure port is 20 kilometers from Varna and that you can only pay in Euros, luckily we met Daniel!
+Too bad no one told us that the departure port is 20 kilometers from Varna and that you can only pay in Euros.
+Luckily, we met Daniel!

-The road to Beloslav is quiet, only towards the end, there is a slope that kills me.
+The road to Beloslav is quiet, except for the stretch towards the end, where a slope kills me.
 We arrive at the “harbor”, which is a parking lot where there are a dozen trucks, some cars, and the caretaker.
 In front of us, docked in the canal leading to the Black Sea, the ferry, actually a cargo ship that has had its days.
 But at least it’s there, it’s already something!

 How to buy the ticket

-It’s a building that looks abandoned by at least twenty years, on its side, there is another block that was once a bar/souvenir dealer.
-Now there is no longer even a floor, only stray dogs and brave plants.
+It’s a building that’s been abandoned for at least 20 years.
+On its side, there is another block that was once a bar/souvenir dealer.
+Now there is no floor at all, only stray dogs and brave plants.
 A wreck sign reminds us that this is the port of Varna.

 Finally, at 9.00 (departure time, in theory) a guy shows up to open the door of the building, we ask if we can purchase the tickets and he tells us we arrived too early, and we shall come back not before 1:00 pm!
 Okay!

-The wait is long, we get to play cards while we see the truck drivers rebounding from one building to another without understanding what they need to do.
+The wait is long, and we get to play cards while we watch the truck drivers bounce from one building to another, not understanding what they need to do.
 They are all visibly taken aback by the situation.

-Around 3 pm, two German guys on bicycles arrive, I don’t understand what are they doing here at this hour.
-We were told that the ship would have left this morning at 9:00!
+Around 3 pm, two German guys on bicycles arrive.
+I don’t understand what they are doing here at this hour.
+We were told the ship would have left at 9:00 this morning!
 But they were told the ship would be leaving this evening at 19.00.
 I told them about the further delay and the currency problems.

-In any case, after a few minutes, the guy came out with the tickets, and paid for them in Leva!
+In any case, after a few minutes, the guy came out with the tickets and paid for them in Leva!
 OK, keep calm.
-I try for the umpteenth time at the office and finally, I can have my ticket.
-It is only a receipt and I paid about 50€ less than the Germans, I don’t know why and it is pointless to wonder.
+I try for the umpteenth time at the office, and finally, I can get my ticket.
+It is only a receipt and I paidabout 50€ less than the Germans, I don’t know why, and it is pointless to wonder.

-Daniele and Daniel are back, and we all can board the ship together.
+Daniele and Daniel are back, and we can all board the ship together.
 And we got beers!
-The crew gives us cabins for two, we are alone, a big relief.
-In total, we are fifteen passengers, five of us “tourists” and ten truck drivers.
+The crew gives uscabins for two, we are alone, a big relief.
+In total, we are 15 passengers: 5 of us “tourists” and 10 truck drivers.

 We go to the TV room where we watch the first matches of the World Cup before going to bed, tomorrow morning at 10:00 we’ll leave!
 We hope.